0rasa/0rasa/README.md

 - 👋 Hi, I’m @0rasa.
 I'm one of ZTM students.
 I'm currently working as a IT support.
-I have been coding for more than 8 years, but stopped due to misfortune and now I'm coming back in coding.
+I have been coding for more than 8 years, but stopped coding due to misfortune and now I'm coming back to coding and software engineering industry.
+Hopefully one day I will get a job in the field of software engineering.
 - 👀 I’m interested in softwar engineering, gaming, anime.
 - 🌱 I’m currently learning many things:
    - Machine Learning & AI